 Once a completed application has been processed, the parents will be contacted and an interview will be scheduled to discuss further the responsibilities of the school and parents in the cooperation of the education of the child.

 A general readiness assessment will be given to applicants entering PreK, Kindergarten, and 1st Grade.
 Applicants entering Grades 2 - 12 will be given a placement test to determine students’ readiness for our academic program.
+Placement testing can be administered on the student's Shadow Day if parents prefer this option.

 There is a $25 per family fee for testing.
+This fee is applied to tuition if the student enrolls.

-Notification of acceptance will be sent within 30 days of the completed Testing.
+Notification of acceptance will be sent within 30 days of the completed testing.

 A signed Enrollment Contract and applicable fees are due within one week of acceptance notification in order to reserve a spot on our academic roster for the 2018-2019 school year.